The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

 Mobility and medical equipment savings for disabled veterans

-Mobility Scooters Direct.
-Sign up for their email for special offers.
-They also run a mobility scooter giveaway program every 90 days where you can win a free scooter.
+Mobility Scooters Direct: Sign up for their email for special offers.
+They also run a mobility scooter giveaway program every 90 days.

-Med Mart.
-Sign up for their Rewards program and earn 1 point for every $45 you spend to be used towards free gifts.
+Med Mart: Sign up for their Rewards program and earn 1 point for every $45 you spend towards free gifts.
 Plus, get exclusive sales and invitations.

 Automobile savings for people with disabilities

-These car companies offer rebates to folks with disabilities on equipment such as lifts, ramps, and hearing assistance devices to help you make your car more accessible:
+These car companies offer rebates to folks with disabilities on equipment such as lifts, ramps, and hearing assistance devices to make your car more accessible:

 Entertainment and travel discounts for people with disabilities